crsh/papaja/README.md

 ![StackOverflow
 questions](https://img.shields.io/stackexchange/stackoverflow/t/papaja?label=%20Questions&logo=stackoverflow&logoColor=%23FFF)

-`papaja` is an R package that facilitates creating reproducible, submission-ready manuscripts which conform to the American Psychological Association (APA) manuscript guidelines (6th Edition). `papaja` provides
+`papaja` is an R package that facilitates creating computationally reproducible, submission-ready manuscripts which conform to the American Psychological Association (APA) manuscript guidelines (6th Edition).
+`papaja` provides

 -   an [R Markdown](http://rmarkdown.rstudio.com/) template that can be used with (or without) [RStudio](http://www.rstudio.com/) to create